VA loans are guaranteed by the U.S. Department of Veterans Affairs (VA) to eligible veterans for the purchase or refinance of a home

 In order to qualify, homeowners must plan to live in the home they are repairing.
 The following types of residences qualify:

 Charlotte, NC, continues to reflect a vigorous economic recovery as it boasts a very busy and healthy real estate market.
 Fairway was excited to see Charlotte listed as number 1 on Yahoo Finance’s ‘Best Cities For High Pay and Low Expenses’ and number 4 on Forbes’ list of ‘The Fastest Growing Cities Since the 2007 Recession.’
 We have seen a lot of homes going up on the market and spring is sure to bring even more.
 Are you ready to list your home to move into a larger home?
 A conventional loan might be right for you!

-If you are planning to borrow less than $417,000 for a single-family home, you should be looking at a ‘conforming’ conventional loan.
+If you are planning to borrow $484,350 or less for a single-family home, you should be looking at a conforming conventional loan.
 Conventional conforming loans are not made by a government entity, like FHA and VA loans, but instead follow the terms and conditions that follow the guidelines set forth by Fannie Mae and Freddie Mac.
 These established guidelines generally call for a minimum credit score, certain income requirements, and a minimum down payment (generally between 5% and 20%).

 Conventional home mortgage loans have either fixed or adjustable rates.
 A fixed-rate mortgage, or FRM, means that your mortgage monthly payments remain fixed for the period of the loan and typically have a term of 15 or 30 years.
 A shorter-term loan usually results in a lower interest rate.
 An adjustable-rate mortgage, or ARM, fluctuates in relation to the rate of a standard financial index; therefore, monthly payments can go up or down accordingly.